 How is acne treated?

 Treatment for acne depends upon its severity.
 The goal of treatment is to reduce or eliminate outbreaks and to prevent scarring.
-Daily use of gentle medicated cleansers are recommended.
+Daily use of gentle medicated cleansers is recommended.
 Facial scrubs, toners, or masks may irritate your skin.

 Common topicals used include: